alexelgt/Casual-Bot-Telegram-Bot/README.md

 *Example of /pokemonpvp*

 Commands casualdex and pokemonpvp also support Telegram Inline Mode.
-This is especially useful if you want a check an IV combination with the command pokemonpvp because there's no need to send a message.
+This is especially useful if you want to check an IV combination with the command pokemonpvp because there's no need to send a message.

 ![example of inline mode](docs/images/pokemonpvp_inlinemode.gif)